dannash100/electron/README.md

 # electron
-### a selection of simple projects to explore desktop UI with fullstack javascript.
+### a selection of simple projects to explore desktop UI with HTML and Node.js.
-notes and experimentation with electron -- following Electron in Action by Steve Kinney (2018, Manning Publications)
+notes taken while following Electron in Action by Steve Kinney (2018, Manning Publications)

 * Electron is a software framework for the development of desktop GUI combining node.js and chromium.